durancristhian/meetup-randomizer/README.md

 ## How it works

 1. It uses the [Meetup API](http://www.meetup.com/meetup_api/) to get the list of RSVPs.
+2. It excludes the hosts members.
-2. It excludes the non-confirmed attendees.
+3. It excludes the non-confirmed attendees.
-3. It returns a random one.
+4. It returns a random one.

 In the case of the **CLI**, it shows the winner's picture into the console.